 Installing the resistors this way you will be dumping a lot of energy into the small plastic enclosure, which in my case has lead to the softeners being vaporized away from the plastic and causing them to crack.

-The resistors also took too much space, the LED-bulbs had to be installed off-axes of the lens and the lighting pattern to the number plate was off.
+The resistors also took too much space, the LED-bulbs had to be installed off-axis of the lens and the lighting pattern to the number plate was off.

-What did not help either was that I put too high value of resistors in there that were not enough to trick the computer so I ended up driving with the warning-light on for a year.
-Number plate bulb warning hides the car’s thermometer on the screen and that shit be important in the land of ice and snow so I decided to fix it.
+What did not help either was that I put a too high value of resistors in there that were not enough to trick the computer so I ended up driving with the warning light on for a year.
+Number plate bulb warning hides the car’s thermometer on the screen and that shit is important in the land of ice and snow so I decided to fix it.

 Pro-tip: Do not close trunk if you have removed the switch to open it.